 - Organizing books and files: this can be done alphabetically, numerically, or by subject and placed in bins, drawers, folders, or shelves; anything that makes the most sense to your child is fair game.
 This will minimize unnecessary stress caused by disorganized piles of books and papers and help them focus on what really matters: studying the material.

 Of course, this is also an easy transition into teaching your children study skills by helping them apply all of this to their study habits.

-Organizing papers, scheduling time to study and times to take breaks, finding the study tricks that work best for them and taking diligent notes are skills that are crucial to develop at a young age and will last all the way through university and into adult life.
+Organizing papers, scheduling time to study and times to take breaks, finding the study tricks that work best for them, and taking diligent notes are crucial to developing at a young age.
+They will last all the way through university and into adult life.

 Promote Healthy Eating Habits

 Nutrition is a key element in maintaining your child’s motivation, focus and productivity.